bob-erdman/developer-dot/communications/dev-guide_geo_soap/reference/address-location.md

         <td><code>PCode</code></td>
         <td><code>[int]</code> PCode
         <br/>
-        Avalara PCode of the matching address, correlating to the set of taxes that are applicable to the address
+        Avalara PCode of the matching jurisdiction, correlating to the set of taxes that are applicable to the location
         </td>
       </tr>
       <tr>